Solutions for every square foot.

 Carton Flow Rack Overview

-In carton flow rack, the rack supports inclined rollers or wheels allowing cartons to glide from the back (loading) aisle to the front (picking) aisle.
+In the carton flow rack, the rack supports inclined rollers or wheels allowing cartons to glide from the back (loading) aisle to the front (picking) aisle.
 Individual lane guides and tilt trays located at the discharge end can be added to allow for easy access into the top of a case or tote for piece-picking.

 Carton flow systems provide excellent volume utilization for high volume case pick or piece pick applications.
 It is ideal for products varying in size, date-sensitive products such as food and beverage storage, and freezer or cold storage applications.